ITEC Level 3 Diploma in Massage

-You will also need access to a massage couch, and to find clients to undertake treatment evidences and case studies outside of the class room time.
-You will also need to have access to a computer and the internet to research and write up your course projects.
+You will also need access to a massage couch, find clients to undertake case studies outside of the classroom time, and have access to a computer and the internet to research and write up your course projects.

 Are there any other costs?
 Is there anything I need to bring?

 - The collage will provide towles, wipes,sanitiser and massage oils for practice in collage and for exams.

 - The collage will provide 1 gender neutral branded Polo Shirt, this is included in the course fees.

 You will need to purchase the following items-

 You will need to provide your own trousers and shoes for the practical exam.
 The trousers should be smart black trousers, notracksuits or joggers will be allowed.
 Shoes need to be Black, closed toes and flat - Sketches shoes or something similar are a good choice, trainers are ok but they need to be fully black and not blazoned with logos or coloured stripes etc.

 THE UNIFORM COSTS ARE INCLUDED IN THE COURSE FEES, THERE IS NO REDUCTION IN THE COURSE FEES FOR STUDENTS WISHING TO PROVIDE THEIR OWN UNIFORM.
 If students wish to provide their own uniform, it must meet the standards set by the institute.

 • Course books (Introduction to Anatomy and Physiology by Louise Tucker)

 You will also need access to or purchase a massage couch to undertake treatments outside of the classroom time and you will need your own towels, oil, wipes and sanitiser for performing treatments on clients outside of City Lit.